 1. Create a style guide.

 Not only does a style guide make this process easier, it also links your blog graphics to your overall branding.
 A style guide can reinforce the messages you are saying with other graphics and words on your site.
 A style guide includes fonts, colors, layout (where text is placed, whether it is justified, etc.) and additional graphics.
 The more detailed a style guide is, the more crisp and clean all your blog photos can look together.
-For awesome tips on creating a style guide, check out Melyssa’s post on Why & How to Create a Style Guide (plus a free worksheet!).
+For awesome tips on creating a style guide, check out my post on how to set up a brand board and why you should.

 2. Set up templates.